Gifts ‘N Things

 Pair up a new PTO member with a veteran whose children are close in age with her kids.
 Allow this informal relationship to blossom naturally.
 Don’t force it.

 Let new members know about volunteer opportunities, but don’t heap responsibilities on them at first.
-Give them time to find their niche.
+Give them time to find their niche, and do what you can to make volunteering easier on new helpers.

 Being a new kid at school is tough, but being a new parent can be difficult, as well.
 No matter how great your school’s reputation for test scores, you want it to have an equally great reputation for parent involvement.
 Your efforts to welcome families will be directly reflected in your success at building involvement.
 By focusing on creating a welcoming atmosphere, you can make sure your school is one where new families feel comfortable and want to participate.